 The quality of uses and architecture, as well as the manner in which the more functional requirements (public realm, access, servicing, car parking etc.) are handled must also be of the highest quality.
-In this case, the contribution of new development, including extensions or alterations to existing buildings, to the quality of the environment in the area, as well as reinforcing pedestrian routes and desire lines from surrounding areas, will be of particular importance.
-Without an overall strategic approach to the area, and a drive for high quality design, the piecemeal redevelopment of the area would represent a missed opportunity in terms of reinforcing its existing characteristics and ensuring the creation of a commercially-led sustainable neighbourhood.
+In this case, the contribution of new development will be of particular importance, including extensions or alterations to existing buildings, improvements to the quality of the area's environment, and reinforcing pedestrian routes and desire lines from surrounding areas.

+Without an overall strategic approach to the area, and a drive for high-quality design, the piecemeal redevelopment of the area would represent a missed opportunity in terms of reinforcing its existing characteristics and ensuring the creation of a commercially-led sustainable neighbourhood.